apache/zeppelin/docs/manual/publish.md

 Zeppelin provides a feature for publishing your notebook paragraph results.
 Using this feature, you can show Zeppelin notebook paragraph results in your own website.
 It's very straightforward.
 Just use `<iframe>` tag in your page.

+> **Warning**: Please use this feature with caution and in a trusted environment only, as Zeppelin entire Webapp could be accessible for whoever visits your website.

 ### Copy a Paragraph Link
 A first step to publish your paragraph result is **Copy a Paragraph Link**.